-A simple breakfast is provided and lunch is available from the selection of our own meat/veggie pies and home grown veg/bread.
+A simple breakfast of porridge and fruit is provided and lunch is from the selection of our own meat/veggie pies and home grown veg/bread.
 Your evening meal is either communal in the house or if you'd prefer self-catered in a purpose kitted out kitchenette/dining room/tea break room/library (the Old Stable).
 We try to eat as much produce grown and reared on the farm as possible.
 If you need anything else we can take you to the local town of Oswestry, alternatively ingredients are available to buy from our own little farm shop.

 Tasks are entirely negotiable depending on interests and experience but could include: feeding and caring for the animals and bees; planting, weeding and harvesting in the garden and traditional orchards; repointing ancient stone walls; cooking and preserving; managing the ancient woodlands and wetland meadows; hedge cutting; cleaning; fencing; straw bale stacking… and so much more… and there`s always lots of seasonal jobs to do!